mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

     [VizroAIChartPlotly]: ../../assets/user_guides/VizroAIPlotly.png

 #### Using different data
 You may want create the fig object with different data.
-Note that of course the overall schema should still be adhered to (or else the chart might fail), but for example certain rows can be filtered out.
-You can re-evaluate this function to produce various fig object for different data.
+You should still follow the overall schema (or else the chart might fail) but, for example certain rows can be filtered out.
+You can re-evaluate this function to produce fig objects for different data.

 !!! example "Different data"